There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 “It’s great to cycle in Oslo, and tourists can experience a lot on two wheels,” says Øyvind Wold.

-The man knows what he’s talking about.
-Wold is the author of OsloBy.Bike, and during the last 25 years, he has seen almost everything the city has to offer from the seat of his bicycle.
+He knows what he’s talking about.
+Wold is the author of several books about cycling, including På Sykkel i Oslo ('Oslo by Bike').
+During the last 25 years, he has seen almost everything the city has to offer from the seat of his bicycle.

 But what makes Oslo such a bike-friendly city?

 Such things don’t go unnoticed.
 The interest for cycling in Norway has skyrocketed in the last few years, and both locals and tourists on two wheels are a common sight in the cityscape.
-In other words, it’s very easy to be a “green” traveller in Norway’s capital.
-Hotels and local businesses often have rental bikes, and a lot of work has been done to make the two-wheeled transport a safe alternative.
+In other words, it’s very easy to be a more responsible traveller in Norway’s capital.
+Hotels and local businesses often have rental bikes, and a lot of work has been done to make two-wheeled transport a safe alternative.

-With Oslo city bike, it’s easy to explore Oslo on two wheels.
+With Oslo City Bike, it’s easy to explore Oslo on two wheels.

 Use your phone to unlock bikes at more than 100 stations in and around the city centre.
-If a rack is full or empty, the next one is often close by.

 You can use the same bike for up to 45 minutes, and you may then pick up another bike at the same or any other bike station.